lingluanwh/FCA.jl/README.md

 # Aest recover A upto column permutation and column rescaling.
 @show pinv(Aest)*A # their product should approximate a diagonal matrix
 ```

+## License

+This package is provided as is under the MIT License.

+## Author

+Hao Wu

+lingluan@umich.com

+University of Michigan, Department of Mathematics